Jo-Malo/exchange_rate/README.md

 ## Limitations

 This app will only return your requested exchange rates on the requested day.
 It isn't currently configured to return an exchange rate to a requested amount.
 This is something I'd happily add with more development.

+Finally, I have only just made this into a gem with Bundler.
+For this reason further development work is required to make a CLI with Thor and to release the gem.